ElektraInitiative/libelektra/doc/decisions/3_decided/internal_cache.md

 Upon returning from `kdbGet`/`kdbSet`, set the keyname of parentKey to the key that actually is parent of the data that was loaded.
 I.e. to the mountpoint of the backend that contains parentKey.
+`parentKey` is already an inout-type argument, since we use both it's value and metadata to return some information.

 > @markus2330 and @atmaxinger find this behavior very unexpected